| | | | | | | |

 While blueberries are in season mainly in summer, it seems that nowadays we can always get access to fresh blueberries.

-That is a great thing, of course, because these perfect blueberry muffins are meant to be eaten anytime of the year.
+That is a great thing, of course, because these healthy gluten-free blueberry muffins are meant to be eaten anytime of the year.

 Why This Recipe Works

-- Simple Ingredients: This gluten-free blueberry muffin recipe use simple ingredients that you might already have in your pantry (with the exception of the blueberries).
+• Simple Ingredients: These gluten-free dairy-free blueberry muffins use simple ingredients that you might already have in your pantry (with the exception of the blueberries).

-- Gluten-Free and Dairy-Free: These easy blueberry muffins are totally gluten-free, and dairy-free, but honestly they taste so good, no one would know!
+• Totally Gluten-Free & Dairy-Free: These easy blueberry muffins are 100% gluten-free and dairy-free, but honestly they taste so good, no one would know!
 Best of all, even those with Celiac disease or gluten or lactose intolerances can enjoy them without any worries!

 Ingredients You’ll Need:

-Here’s a visual overview of the ingredients required for making these gluten-free blueberry muffins.
+Here’s a visual overview of the ingredients required for making this gluten-free blueberry muffin recipe.

 Ingredient Notes/Substitutions:

-- Almond Flour: I like adding a little bit of blanched almond flour for extra protein and texture, plus it also causes the muffins to turn a beautiful golden brown.
-Alternatively, you can also use equal quantities of my 5-minute homemade almond meal or substitute the almond flour for brown rice flour instead.
+• Almond Flour: I like adding a little bit of blanched almond flour for extra protein and texture, plus it also causes the muffins to turn a beautiful golden brown.
+Alternatively, you can also use equal quantities of my 5-minute homemade almond meal.

-- Sunflower Oil: I like using sunflower oil as I always have a bottle of it on hand.
-You may use another vegetable oil or even olive oil or melted coconut oil.
+• Sunflower Oil: I like using sunflower oil as I always have a bottle of it on hand.
+You may use other vegetable oils (such as canola oil, olive oil, avocado oil or melted coconut oil) or melted vegan butter.
 Alternatively, if you are not lactose-intolerant, feel free to use equal quantities of melted butter instead.

-- Water: I used filtered water, but you may also use non-dairy milks such as almond milk, cashew milk, rice milk or soy milk in place of water.
+• Water: I used filtered water, but you may also use another dairy-free milk such as almond milkcashew milk, rice milk, oat milk or soy milk in place of water.
 Alternatively, you may use normal dairy milk.

-- Blueberries: This recipe calls for fresh blueberries, but you can also use frozen berries.
-If using frozen berries, there’s not need to defrost them – simply use the frozen blueberries directly.
-You may also use cut strawberries, raspberries or blackberries if you prefer!
+• Blueberries: I used fresh blueberries, but you can also use frozen berries.
+If using frozen berries, there’s no need to defrost them – simply use the frozen blueberries directly.
+You may also use cut strawberries or raspberries if you prefer!

 How to Make Gluten-Free Blueberry Muffins (Step by Step)